Observed Trends in FRB Population and Bi-modality in their Peak Luminosity Density Distribution: Analysis and Results

-From fig.~\ref{fig.8} to fig.~\ref{fig.12}, the distributions of the dimensionless quantities have been shown for both non-CHIME (left-hand panel) and CHIME FRBs (right-hand panel) for the purpose of comparisons.
-There is an overall agreement in the trends exhibited by the FRBs belonging to the two distinct data sets.
-Figs.~\ref{fig.13}a and ~\ref{fig.13}b, although not dimensionless but involves the ratio $F_{\nu_O}/S_{\nu_O}$, show that the ratio of the lower limit to the energy density to the luminosity density tends to be larger for REPs in comparison to that of the NRs for non-CHIME FRBs and marginally larger for the CHIME ones.
-The histogram of $k_B T_b/E$ for the CHIME FRBs fig.~\ref{fig.12}b suggests that the NRs tend to have higher brightness temperatures than their repeating counterparts, although this trend is marginal for the non-CHIME FRBs fig.~\ref{fig.12}a.
+From fig.(\ref{fig8}) to fig.(\ref{fig12}), the distributions of the dimensionless quantities have been shown for both non-CHIME (left-hand panel) and CHIME FRBs (right-hand panel) for comparisons.
+There is an overall agreement in the FRBs' trends in the two distinct data sets.
+Figs. (\ref{fig13}a) and (\ref{fig13}b), although not dimensionless but involves the ratio $F_{\nu_O}/S_{\nu_O}$, show that the ratio of the lower limit to the energy density to the luminosity density tends to be larger for REPs in comparison to that of the NRs for non-CHIME FRBs and marginally larger for the CHIME ones.
+The histogram of $k_B T_b/E$ for the CHIME FRBs fig.(\ref{fig12}b) suggests that the NRs tend to have higher brightness temperatures than their repeating counterparts, although this trend is marginal for the non-CHIME FRBs fig.(\ref{fig12}a).

 Using both supervised~\cite{38} and unsupervised~\cite{50} machine learning methods, a recent study aimed to look for potential repeating FRBs among NRs in the CHIME first catalog.
 According to their findings, few of the earlier classified NRs are predicted to be potential REPs suggesting a search for recurring radio transients for these FRBs.
 The authors classify those potential REPs as strong which have been identified in both of the papers~(\cite{38},\cite{50}).
-In the scatter plots of our present study, we represent the strong REP candidates with magenta asterisk, while those identified via an unsupervised (supervised) machine learning as type I (type II) REPs with blue (red) asterisk.
-In our analysis, from figs.~\ref{fig.8}b to ~\ref{fig.11}b, it is very interesting to note that the majority of these potential REPs indeed follow the patterns that are common to the standard REPs.
+In the scatter plots of our present study, we represent the strong REP candidates with a magenta asterisk, while those identified via an unsupervised (supervised) machine learning as type I (type II) REPs with a blue (red) asterisk.
+In our analysis, from figs. (\ref{fig8}b) to (\ref{fig11}b), it is very interesting to note that the majority of these potential REPs indeed follow the patterns that are common to the standard REPs.